learnk8s/learnk8s.io/src/custom-authentication/content.md

 # ...
 ```

-The above code reads the body data of the received HTTPS POST request which is supposed to be a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object in JSON format.
+The above code reads the body data of the received HTTPS POST request — which is expected to be a [TokenReview](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.17/#tokenreview-v1beta1-authentication-k8s-io) object in JSON format.

-The following code deserialises this body data into a Go `TokenReview` structure:
+The following code deserialises the body data into a Go `TokenReview` object:

 ```go|title=authn.go
 # ...